juancspjr/OcrLotes/replit.md

 ## Overview

 This is a Python-based OCR (Optical Character Recognition) system designed for processing financial documents with low-resource requirements.
-The system focuses on pre-processing images to improve OCR accuracy without using machine learning or cloud services.
-It features a modular architecture with both web interface and command-line capabilities.
+The system uses **OnnxTR**, a lightweight ONNX-based OCR engine optimized for CPU efficiency.
+It features a modular architecture with both web interface and command-line capabilities, offering superior performance compared to traditional Tesseract-based systems.

 ## System Architecture